 - Kidney stones

 It is also possible for pelvic pain to be a result of a deformity or injury to muscles, tendons, or ligaments located around the pelvis.
 This can often be a result of situations like:

 - Levator syndrome (recurring spasms of the levator ani muscle)

 - Loss of control or strength in the pelvic floor muscles

-Request an Appointment in Fort Worth, TX
+Request an Appointment for Pelvic Pain in Fort Worth, TX

 Although any general discomfort of the pelvis can be described as pelvic pain, it is especially important to seek treatment from Dr. Quist if your pain begins to worsen or become severe.
 Please call (817) 926-1313 today to schedule an appointment!